 Interest rate risk exists in relation to the Company's cash and cash equivalents.
-Market fluctuations in interest rates impacts the Company's earnings with respect to interest earned on cash and cash equivalents that are invested mainly in short term deposits with major Canadian financial institutions.
-The Company has unsecured borrowing and working capital credit facilities available up to an amount of \$100,000 or its U.S. dollar equivalent that it utilizes for documentary and standby letters of credit, and the Company funds the drawings on these facilities as the payments are due.
+Market fluctuations in interest rates impacts the Company's earnings with respect to interest earned on cash and cash equivalents that are invested mainly with major Canadian financial institutions.
+The Company has unsecured borrowing and working capital credit facilities available up to an amount of \$75,000 or its U.S. dollar equivalent that it utilizes for documentary and standby letters of credit, and the Company funds the drawings on these facilities as the payments are due.

-The Company has performed a sensitivity analysis on interest rate risk at January 30, 2016 to determine how a change in interest rates would impact net earnings.
-For the year ended January 30, 2016, the Company earned interest income of \$594 on its cash and cash equivalents.
-An increase or decrease of 100 basis points in the average interest rate earned during the year would have increased net earnings by \$96 or decreased net earnings by \$61, respectively.
+The Company has performed a sensitivity analysis on interest rate risk at February 3, 2018 to determine how a change in interest rates would impact net earnings.
+For the year ended February 3, 2018, the Company earned interest income of \$1,211 on its cash and cash equivalents.
+An increase or decrease of 100 basis points in the average interest rate earned during the year would have increased net earnings by \$938 or decreased net earnings by \$882, respectively.
 This analysis assumes that all other variables, in particular foreign currency rates, remain constant.